 If the option is available, consider a cosigner for your car loan.
 A close relationship with someone with better credit can help lower your rate and get you better terms on your loan by backing it for you.
 This can be a friend or family member such as a parent or spouse.

 While there are benefits to having a cosigner, there are also drawbacks.
 The cosigner’s credit will likely take a hit from the hard inquiry on their credit report when helping you to secure a car loan.
-Also, they’re liable for the total amount of the car loan if you default.
+Furthermore, they’re liable for the total amount of the car loan if you default.

 When you have bad credit, you may be required to provide proof of income and residency.
 You may also be required to pay a larger down payment.
 While a large down payment won’t affect your loan’s APR, your overall interest will be lower because the amount you borrow will be lower.